fabioupg/pokerledger-legal/privacy.md

 ## Children's Privacy

-PokerLedger is not intended for children under 13 years old.
+Bankrolly is not intended for children under 13 years old.

 ## Contact

 For privacy-related questions, contact:

-pokerledger@fabulousio.com
+bankrolly@fabulousio.com

 ## Changes